calistus-igwilo/guessing-game/README.md

 # Guessing Game Project

-**The make command was run at this date and time:**
+The **make** command was run at this date and time:
-09/10/17 14:23:49
+09/10/17 14:32:39

-**The guessinggame file contains the following number of lines:**
+The **guessinggame.sh** file contains the following number of lines:
       31